 Thematic Investing: ESG, Clean Energy, and Innovation Funds

 Thematic investing—betting on broad trends like clean energy, ESG, or technological disruption—appeals to conviction but often disappoints in practice.
-The problem isn't that themes are wrong.
-It's that you pay high fees for concentrated exposure that arrives too late and exits too slowly.
-In real fund data, thematic ETFs underperform broad indices by 2-3% annually after launch, with the average thematic fund closing within 5 years (Morningstar, 2023).
-The practical insight isn't avoiding themes entirely.
-It's understanding what you're actually buying—concentrated sector bets with high fees, explicit timing risk, and performance that often peaks before the fund launches.
+The problem isn’t that themes are wrong.
+It’s that you pay high fees for concentrated exposure that arrives too late and exits too slowly.
+The empirical pattern that shows up across multiple Morningstar and academic studies: thematic ETFs tend to underperform broad-market peers post-launch, fund closures are common within 5–7 years, and assets typically peak near the theme’s price peak rather than its trough.
+The practical insight isn’t avoiding themes entirely.
+It’s understanding what you’re actually buying—concentrated sector bets with high fees, explicit timing risk, and performance that often peaks before the fund launches.

 ESG Investing (Three Different Approaches)